 Finally, I opened my novel file and read through a little of what I had written so far.
 It wasn’t terrible.
 Now it was time to add to it.
 I couldn’t.

 So I dug a book off my bookshelf that my sister had lent me AGES ago and that I had neglected to read.
 It’s one of her absolute favorites (Serafina and the Black Cloak by Robert Beatty for anyone who is interested).
-I decided to run myself a bath a read for a bit to try to find inspiration.
+I decided to run myself a bath and read for a bit to try to find inspiration.
 The tub filled about 4 inches before my teaspoon-sized water heater ran out of hot water.
 I turned the tap off and sat there, my butt crack barely covered by the tepid bath water, and read.

-The book is about a little girl who secretly lives in the basement of the Biltmore during its heyday who encounters a force of great evil (the man in the black cloak), a ghoulish figure who preys on children staying at the Estate.
+The book is about a little girl who secretly lives in the basement of the Biltmore during its heyday.
+She encounters a force of great evil (the man in the black cloak), a ghoulish figure who preys on children staying at the Estate.
 Through a series of plot twists and unlikely friendships, Serafina sets out to stop him (at least, that is my assessment so far.
 I’m only about 150 pages deep).
 It’s honestly a very engaging read, but unexpectedly terrifying.
-It’s full of vivid descriptions and very action driven.
+It’s full of vivid descriptions and is very action driven.
 I was so engrossed I nearly jumped out of my skin (you know, since it was the only thing I was wearing) when my phone buzzed on my bathroom counter.
 I sent my little sister a strongly worded text about recommending scary books without warning.

 At that point I was so high strung that I couldn’t read anymore (I’m an absolute baby when it comes to scary things), so I climbed out of the tub and told myself that’s it, Sierra.
 Now you HAVE to write.
 2,000 words aren’t just going to appear out of thin air.